hlzz/libvot/README.md

 ###[中文简介](doc/README_Chinese.md)

 ##Introduction
 *libvot* is a fast implementation of vocabulary tree, which is an algorithm widely used in image retrieval and computer vision.
 It usually comprises three components to build a image retrieval system using vocabulary tree: build a k-means tree using sift descriptors from images, register images into the database, query images against the database.
 In this library, we use C++11 standard multi-thread library to accelerate the computation, which achieves fast and accurate image retrieval performance.
-Currently this library is under active development for research purpose.
+Currently this library is under active development for both research and production.
 If you find this repository useful, please star it to let me know. :)

 ##Installation
 The build system of libvot is based on [CMake](http://cmake.org).
 To take full advantages of the new features in C++11, we require the version of CMake to be 2.8.12 or above.
 Current we have tested our project under Linux (Ubuntu 14.04, CentOS 7) and MacOS (10.10) using gcc.
 The common steps to build the library are: